 3. Run pre-flight checks

-After Cloudflare stages the tunnels, Cloudflare validates tunnel connectivity, Letter of Authorization (LOA), Internet Routing Registry (IRR), and maximum segment size (MSS) configurations.
+After Cloudflare stages the tunnels, Cloudflare validates tunnel connectivity, Letter of Agency (LOA), Internet Routing Registry (IRR), and maximum segment size (MSS) configurations.

 4. Advertise prefixes

-Once Cloudflare’s pre-flight checks have passed and your account team verifies the date to complete the change, the process of onboarding your prefixes to Cloudflare’s edge network begins.
+Once Cloudflare’s pre-flight checks have passed and your account team verifies the date to complete the change, the process of onboarding your prefixes to Cloudflare’s global network network begins.

-To configure the edge network, Cloudflare routes traffic sourced from Cloudflare’s network and attracts traffic from the broader Internet by advertising your customer-owned prefixes.
+To configure our global network, Cloudflare routes traffic sourced from Cloudflare’s network and attracts traffic from the broader Internet by advertising your customer-owned prefixes.

-You control the edge router advertisement, which dictates whether Cloudflare’s edge network advertises your prefixes.
-Advertisement is activated at the go-live call, routing traffic via Cloudflare and the GRE tunnels to your data centers.
+You control the edge router advertisement, which dictates whether Cloudflare’s global network advertises your prefixes.
+Advertisement is activated at the go-live call, routing traffic via Cloudflare and the tunnels to your data centers.

 If you are using a Cloudflare IP, you do not need to advertise your prefixes.